jkjk807/Frogger-Game-using-FRP/README.md

-# FIT2102 Assignment 1
+# Frogger Game Using Functional Reactive Programming

-All of your changes, code, and game files should be in the src folder.
+Recreated the popular Frogger game using functional reactive programming style in TypeScript

 ## Development